synapticloop/panl/README.md

 1. **STATELESS** - No state is stored in the Panl server, all state is from the URL path part that is passed through.
-No sessions, no memory, nothing to backup, easy to update and quick to start and restart.
+No sessions, no memory, nothing to backup or replicate across servers, easy to update and quick to start and restart.

-1. **CACHEABLE** - Unless the underlying Solr search document index changes, each Solr request is able to be cached.
+1. **CACHE-ABLE** - Unless the underlying Solr search document index changes, each Solr request is able to be cached.

-1. **TEXT CONFIGURATION** - All configuration for Panl is based on text files (Java .properties) files so they can be stored in a source code management system.
-Additionally, upgrades to the Panl server are easy and with quick startup times, any configuration changes will be seen instantly.
+1. **100% TEXT CONFIGURATION** - All configuration for Panl is based on text files (Java `.properties`) files so they can be stored in a source code management system.
+Additionally, upgrades to the Panl server are easy - just drop in the new Panl release package, use your existing configuration, and it will just work.
+And with quick restart times, the configuration changes will be seen in an instant.